IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    ```
    Restart Docker Desktop and open WSL again.

-4. Verify Docker connectivity:
+4. Verify the Docker connectivity:
    ```bash
    docker version
    ```
-Docker Desktop must expose its daemon to WSL.
+The Docker Desktop must expose its daemon to WSL.
 Integration settings ensure WSL distributions can communicate with the Docker engine.

 ### Resolving performance issues in the Db2 container

-**Problem**: Db2 container performance is slow or unstable in WSL.
+**Problem**: The Db2 container performance is slow or unstable in WSL.

 **Solution**: